On predictive inference for intractable models via approximate Bayesian computation

 A key difference between \ABCL{} and \ABCP{} is that latter method depends on the full data $y$ only via the summary statistic $\sss_y$ while the former approach, similarly to \ABCF{}, depends directly on $y$ via the conditional predictive $\pdf(\tl{y}\cond y, v, \theta)$ in (\ref{eq:lat1}).
 A potential downside of \ABCL{} is that, even when one could use the fact that the conditional predictive depends only on some components of $(v,\theta)$, ABC inference in high-dimensional space might be needed which is notoriously a hard problem.

-We end this section with a SSM example that demonstrates some aspects of summary statistic selection for \ABCP{} and \ABCL{}.
-In practice \ABCL{} should be nonetheless used for truly intractable models that are more complex than a basic SSM defined via (\ref{eq:ssm}).
-Namely, in this example $\pdf(\tl{y}\cond y, v, \theta) = \pdf(\tl{y}\cond v_n, \theta)$ does not depend on $y$ so that \ABCP{} and \ABCL{} in fact target the same ABC posterior predictive. \begin{example}[State space model] Consider the following model
+We end this section with a SSM example that demonstrates the selection of summary statistics for \ABCP{} and \ABCL{}.
+Nonetheless, in practice \ABCL{} should be used for truly intractable models that are different from the basic SSM defined via (\ref{eq:ssm}).
+Namely, in this case $\pdf(\tl{y}\cond y, v, \theta) = \pdf(\tl{y}\cond v_n, \theta)$ does not depend on $y$ and it can be easily checked that \ABCP{} and \ABCL{} then in fact have the same target ABC posterior predictive. \begin{example}[State space model] Consider the following model

 where $t=1,2,\ldots,n$ with $n>1$ and $v_0=0$.
 The set-up is similar to Example \ref{ex:markovmodel} except that the (latent) states are denoted by $v$ and are not observed.
 Also, $\omega>0$ is an additional fixed parameter.
 We consider only the case $h=0$ and investigate the effect of the summary statistics for estimating $c$ or $\tl{y}=y_{t+1}$ given observations $y=y_{1:n}$.
 Justifications for the various results below are given in \appe{} \ref{appe:ex:statespacemodeldetails}.